Sophia-0708/amax.whitepaper/amax.whitepaper-en.md

 * Mining allocation

- In total there'll be 75% of `$AMAX`'s total supply to be used in mining activites within Armonia's ecosystem and it is regarded as "mining of things", meaning every value contributing actitivities in the ecossytem can be in the form of mining and participants can be thus rewarded with tokens including `$AMAX'.
+ In total, there'll be 75% of `$AMAX`'s total supply to be used in mining activites within Armonia's ecosystem and it is regarded as "mining of things", meaning every value contributing actitivities in the ecossytem can take the form of mining and participants can be rewarded with tokens including `$AMAX'.

 ### Mining of Things (MoT)